Venktesh23/Tripwise-AI/README.md

 1. **Sign Up/Login**: Securely create an account or log in to access personalized features.
 2. **Plan a Trip**: Input your travel details and preferences to generate a tailored itinerary.
+3. **View Place Photos**: Explore stunning images of destinations, thanks to the Google Photos API.
-3. **Save & Share**: Save your trip plans for future reference or share them with others.
+4. **Save & Manage Trip History**: Save your trip plans for future reference or revisit past trips.

 ## Contributing